 Kheer, choorma, halwa and puri are some of the traditional delicacies on the Gangaur festival menu in Rajasthan.
 Ghevar, an essential culinary part of the festivity, is one of the most famous Rajasthani sweets.
 It is made in households and sold in markets during the festivity.
 It is customary for the people to sweeten the mouths of relatives and friends with slices of ghevar.

 Mehendi is one of the traditional rituals of the Gangaur Festival.
-It is a ceremony for both married women and unmarried girls to beautify their hands with Mehendi designs.
-Mehendi signifies good luck and bliss to the married women of Rajasthan in particular.
+It is a custom for both married women and unmarried girls to beautify their hands with Mehendi designs.
+Mehendi signifies good luck and bliss to the married women of Rajasthan.
 They worship the goddess Gauri with their colorful hands and seek blessings for the wellbeing of their husbands.
 Even young girls decorate their little hands with Mehendi on this occasion.

 Travel Beats is a digital magazine on culture, travel, and Indian Diaspora by Indian Eagle, a leading international travel organization.
 We at Indian Eagle wish you the best of Gangaur Festival and issue cheap flight tickets to Jaipur so that you can celebrate the festival in your native place.